 Their water resistance was further tested during a recent day-hike at Black Hawk State Historic Site.
 Though we didn’t cross any streams, the trail was muddy.
 Kicking through the mud and small puddles, my feet didn’t get wet.
 Some soppy mud coated the top of my right foot, and I squished along waterlogged trails, but I marched along with no moisture seeping in.
+The Monty Hi won’t protect you from getting muddy, but with care you’ll keep your feet relatively dry.
 I also found a good compromise on my sock layering; a synthetic liner and some merino wool socks made a good balance that kept my feet warm but not too sweaty.
 While hiking through some of the wetter areas, the soles had trouble gripping in some spots where the trail was slick with mud, but nothing that couldn’t be traversed with care.

 The Montys really proved their meddle, however, when we left the trail, cleaned the mud off, and then walked into the grocery store.
 They were as suitable there as they had been in the wild.
 That’s what’s great about these boots; they’re equally at home in town and in the woods.
 They’re made for people who live in both of those worlds and want to be able to cross back and forth without having to change shoes halfway through.
 Just make sure you kick the mud off before you head into the bar.